mcu-tools/mcuboot/docs/testplan-mynewt.md

 * `newt create-image k64f_blinky2 1.0.2 <bad and good rsa keys>.pem`
 * `newtmgr image upload k64f_blinky2`
 * `newtmgr image list`
-* `newtmgr image confirm <hash of slot 1>`
+* `newtmgr image confirm <hash of secondary slot>`

-This should not swap and delete the image in slot 1 when signed with the wrong key, otherwise the image in slot 1 should be *moved* to slot 0 and slot 1 should be empty.
+This should not swap and delete the image in secondary slot when signed with the wrong key, otherwise the image in secondary slot should be *moved* to primary slot and secondary slot should be empty.

-### Validate slot 0 option
+### Validate primary slot option

 Build/load mcuboot: